 (1894-1963) ~ English novelist, essayist, critic, and poet

-a liturgy to cloudless skies.
+do not bray a liturgy to cloudless skies.
 Nor do cats attempt, by abstinence

 from cat's meat, to wheedle the feline spirits into benevolence.
 Only man

 behaves with such gratuitous folly.
-It is the price he has to pay for being intelligent
+It is the price he has to pay for being

-a game.
+that it is a game.
 Religion, it seems to me, can survive only as